ahujaesh/ahujaesh.github.io/README.md

 **How to Contribute**
 We welcome contributions to improve and enhance our website.
-If you have suggestions, found issues, or want to add content, feel free to submit pull requests.
+If you have suggestions, found issues, or want to add content, feel free to submit pull requests to improve this website.
 Additionally, you can reach out to us via email at [daringdragonsdi@gmail.com](mailto:daringdragonsdi@gmail.com).

 **Contact Us**
 For any inquiries or collaboration opportunities, please email us at daringdragonsdi@gmail.com.
 We appreciate your interest and support!